njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

 This document provides step-by-step implementation phases for setting up the Caddy-based webserver on the Mac Mini.
 Each phase builds on the previous one and includes verification steps.

 **Prerequisites:**
-- Mac Mini running macOS Sequoia 15.7
+- Mac Mini running macOS Sequoia 15.7 (Intel or Apple Silicon)
 - Homebrew installed
 - Docker Desktop for Mac installed
 - Cloudflare account with API token
 - Domains configured in Cloudflare DNS

+**Important Notes:**
+- This guide uses **system-level LaunchDaemons** (not user-level LaunchAgents) so services start at boot before any user login
+- Caddy binary location differs by architecture:
+  - Apple Silicon: `/opt/homebrew/bin/caddy`
+  - Intel: `/usr/local/bin/caddy`
+- Use `which caddy` to find your path when creating the plist file

 ---